 The conference theme is “In Whose Image?
 Perspectives from Intersections of Brain Science and Abrahamic Mindfulness.”

 Spezio will offer two free public lectures on Friday, March 6, 7:30 p.m. and on Saturday, March 7, 10:30 a.m.
-A third lecture for registered conference attendees will take place on Sunday, March 8.
+A third lecture for registered conference attendees, titled “Neural and Informational Codes of Consciousness,” will take place on Sunday, March 8.
 These lectures will take place in Goshen College’s Church-Chapel.

 Registration for the conference is $330, with discounts available for first-time attendees, students, retirees and Midwest Religion and Science Society (MRSS) members.
 Registration includes five meals during the conference.